The Big Christmas Feast – A Greatest Virtual Run Challenge, raising money for kids on the spectrum

 Gerry looked at a few options beforehand and put together an itinerary, subject to change, of course.
 DOC campsites are usually very basic, often with only a toilet, mostly long-drops, sometimes running water, other times water from a stream, but usually no hot water or showers.
 So we utilise public swimming pool showers or other public showers for a good ol’ scrub down after roughing it for a couple of nights.
 Continue reading

 Date: 29 August 2015

 Having a laugh at the finish, l-to-r: Kevin, Wouna, Gerry, Greg, Marian, Peter, Cath and in front Steph, Cheryl and Rob.
-Photo supplied by Cheryl, taken by Stu.
+Photo supplied by Cheryl, and taken by the late Stuart Hilder.
 The four walkers (Bruce, Evan, Denise and David) were having lunch already.

 Shortly before the start.
 Steph, Cath, Greg, Cheryl, Denise, Bruce and Evan.
 Photo from Cheryl, taken by Trevor.

 Cath, myself and Cheryl passing the deer farm.

 Cath on a nice downhill section.